TolikPylypchuk/SharpHook/docs/articles/intro.md

 ## Supported Platforms

-The following table describes the platforms that SharpHook supports:
+SharpHook targets .NET Framework 4.6.1+, .NET Standard 2.0, and .NET Core 3.1/.NET 5+.
+The following table describes the availability of SharpHook on various platforms:

 <table>
   <tr>